-The applicant's identity is verified from a valid identity document issued by the police, which can be an identity card, a passport, or a driving licence issued after 1 October 1990.
-Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, a valid driving licence issued by an official government agency of an etal passport issued by an official government agency of a valid passport issued by an official government agency of an etal passport issued by an official government agency of another state.
+The applicant's identity is verified from a valid identity document issued by the police, which can be an identity card or a passport.
+Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, or a valid passport issued by an official government agency of another state.
 If the applicant does not hold any of these documents, the police will verify his/her identity by other methods.

-The validity of a health and social care professional's practice rights is checked from the central register of health care professionals maintained by Valvira (Terhikki).
+The validity of a health and social care professional's practice rights is checked from the central register of health care professionals maintained by Valvira (Terhikki or Suosikki).
 If the applicant does not have valid professional practice rights according to the register, the certificate will not be issued.
-If the health and social care professional is not registered in Terhikki, he/she needs to contact Valvira in order to have his/her practice rights registered.
-With regard to the verification of social welfare professionals' details, Valvira's instructions apply until the launch of the national register for social welfare professionals.
+If the health and social care professional is not registered in Terhikki or Suosikki, he/she needs to contact Valvira in order to have his/her practice rights registered..
 If the applicant has more than one valid practice right, only one of them (chosen by the applicant) will be stored in the health and social care certificate and ID card.